slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A drunk man’s words, are a sober man’s thoughts."
 -- Proverb*

-> *"A great man is hard on himself; a small man is hard on others."
+> *"A great man is hard on himself; a small man is hard on others." (...)
+"What the superior man seeks is in himself; what the small man seeks is in others."
 -- Confucius*

 > *"I have never met a man so ignorant that I couldn’t learn anything from him."
 -- Galileo Galilei*

-> *"What the superior man seeks is in himself; what the small man seeks is in others."
--- Confucius*